 Test your all the scripts for all the possible scenarios.
 Do not host any page without complete testing.

-This is very important for you to make your web site search friendly otherwise you will be away from a large chunk of your customer base which comes from search engines like google and yahoo.
+It is very important to make your website search friendly, otherwise you will be away from a large chunk of your customer base which comes from search engines like google and yahoo.

-This subject is so important that we have put a complete tutorial on Search Engine Optimization and I will strongly recommend you to go through this tutorial before your start developing your web site.
+This subject is so important that we have put a complete tutorial on Search Engine Optimization and I will strongly recommend you to go through this tutorial before you start developing your website.

-While developing your web site it is very important to keep a backup of your complete source code.
-Many times it happens that you may delete any file by mistake so if you are keeping its backup then you can restore previous file and start doing your work.
+While developing your website, it is very important to keep a backup of your complete source code.
+Many times, you might accidentally delete a file.
+If you have a backup, then you can restore previous files and start doing your work.

-This is a very good practice to take backup on hourly basis or at least on daily basis.
-Keep this backup on different machine or media.
-This is very likely that machine may crash anytime and it will result in a very serious situation if you are keeping your backup on different machine or media.
+It is a good practice to take backup on an hourly basis or at least on a daily basis.
+Keep this backup on a different machine or media.

 Web - Hosting Concepts